 This is the easiest of all.
 When you divide something with 0, you see this error.
 For eg. a cell with the formula =23/0 would return in this error.

 How to fix #DIV/0 error?

 Simple, use IF formula to safe divide, like this:

 The most common reason why you see this error is because you misspelled a formula or table or named range.
 For eg. if you write =summa(a1:a10) in a cell, it would return #NAME? error.
 There are few other reasons why this can happen.
 If you forget to close a text in double quotes or omit the range operator :.
 All these examples should return #NAME? error. =sum(range1, UNDEFIED_RANGE_NAME), =sum(a1a10)

 How to fix #NAME?
 Error?

-- Make sure you have defined all the named ranges you are using in the formula.
+- Make sure you have defined all the tables and named ranges you are using in the formula.

 - Make sure any user defined functions you are using are properly installed.